River's Edge Arts Alliance

 The River's Edge Arts Alliance, also known as the Hudson Area Arts Alliance, was organized in 1990 and incorporated on March 7, 1991.
-The River's Edge Arts Alliance is a local, non-profit 501(c)(3) charitable organization which has been dedicated to promoting community arts, arts education and cultural enrichment for the past two decades.
-The organization provides arts activities that appeal to a broad range of interests, age groups and backgrounds, the River's Edge Arts Alliance has positively impacted the region's cultural development by offering a wide spectrum of visual and performing art, while bringing people together to enjoy a variety of dynamic arts activities.
+The River's Edge Arts Alliance is a local, non-profit 501(c)(3) charitable organization promoting community arts, arts education and 'cultural enrichment'.
+The organization provides arts activities that appeal to a broad range of interests, age groups and backgrounds, offering visual and performing art, and arts activities.
 The River's Edge Arts Alliance presents musical performances, theater performances, art exhibits as well as offering education classes for children and adults in art, music and theater.
-It promotes the growth of the arts in cities and towns in MetroWest Boston as well as Central Massachusetts.

 Location

 The River's Edge Arts Alliance Office is located in the Hudson Public Schools Administration Building at 155 Apsley Street in Hudson, Massachusetts.

 History

 The concept of the River's Arts Alliance was developed in 1988 when local parents and teachers created an informal organization to increase cultural activities for school children and their families.
 The Community Arts Series was created in 1988, followed by the Drama Workshop summer program in 1989.
 The River's Edge Arts Alliance was formed the following year to manage the Arts Series and Drama Workshop.
 Visual art exhibits as well as a newsletter and arts calendar were developed.

 Jan Patterson, a founding member of the River's Edge Arts Alliance, was hired as full-time executive director in 1993 through a grant from the Massachusetts Cultural Council.
 After school classes, area arts meetings and other programs were added, and the River's Edge Arts Alliance became increasingly known at the regional level.
 A program director was hired in 1998 with additional staff added in subsequent years.
 The After School Band Lesson Program was developed in 1997 and the Focus on Kids!
 Series in Marlborough in 1999.
 The following year the agency took over management of the Pro Musica Youth Chorus, now called the River's Edge Youth Chorus, and in 2002 the River's Edge Community Band was formed.
 Art in the Hall, a series of individual artist exhibits at Hudson Town Hall, was developed in December 2003.
 The River's Edge Chorale was formed in 2005, followed by the River's Edge Players in 2006.

-The River's Edge Arts Alliance fosters appreciation of the arts through education, performance, exhibition, promotion, and by serving as a resource for arts education, cultural groups, and artists in the area.
-It serves children, parents, elders, artists, arts organizations, schools, and the population at large as it seeks to inspire deeper interest in all aspects of the arts, foster understanding and appreciation of cultural diversity, and integrate the arts more fully into individual and community life.